 The Microsoft Surface Earbuds are for the office worker

-We recommend the Microsoft Surface Earbuds to listeners who like the AirPods but own Android and Windows devices.
+I recommend the Microsoft Surface Earbuds to listeners who like the AirPods but own Android and Windows devices.
 The disc-shaped earbuds look modern and offer a wide array of features.
-You get a secure fit from the Surface Earbuds thanks to the rubberized ear tips.
-These tips anchor the buds into your ear canals without sealing them off.
+The rubberized ear tips secured the buds in my ears during the review period.
 The Surface Earbuds provide the most comfortable fit among the best open ear headphones.

 The earbuds support Fast Pair on Android and Swift Pair on Microsoft 365.
 The productivity minded will also appreciate the dictation feature that works with Microsoft Outlook and Word.
 Microsoft gives listeners the ability to control PowerPoint presentations from the buds.
 You can use swipe gestures to navigate the slides or play embedded videos.

-The disc-shaped design means the touch panels show oily fingerprints.
+The disc-shaped design collected all of my oily fingerprints during the review.
 Further, the buds can be tricky to get out of the case.
 These are the only earbuds to lack a true mono-listening mode.
 You can use either bud alone, but the right bud has to be nearby at all times; that’s annoying.
 Even with these quirks, the Surface Earbuds stand out from the rest.